Dawson's Creek

 Dawson's Creek is an American teen drama television series about the lives of a close-knit group of friends in the fictional town of Capeside, Massachusetts, beginning in high school and continuing into college.
 It aired from January 20, 1998, to May 14, 2003, for six seasons.
-The series started out starring James Van Der Beek as Dawson Leery; Katie Holmes as his best friend and love interest, Joey Potter; Joshua Jackson as their friend Pacey Witter; and Michelle Williams as Jen Lindley, a New York City transplant to Capeside.
+The series started out starring James Van Der Beek as Dawson Leery; Katie Holmes as his best friend and love interest, Joey Potter; Joshua Jackson as their friend Pacey Witter; and Michelle Williams as Jen Lindley, a New York City arrival to Capeside.

 The show was created by Kevin Williamson and premiered on The WB as a mid-season replacement.
-It was produced by Columbia TriStar Television (renamed Sony Pictures Television before the final season) and was filmed in Wilmington, North Carolina.
+It was produced by Columbia TriStar Television, renamed Sony Pictures Television before the final season, and was filmed in Wilmington, North Carolina.

 Along with Buffy the Vampire Slayer and 7th Heaven, Dawson's Creek became one of the flagship shows for The WB and launched its main cast to international stardom.
 The show placed at No. 90 on Entertainment Weeklys "New TV Classics" list in 2007.
 It has also been credited with kicking off a boom of teen-centered shows in the late 1990s that continued into the 2000s.

 Premise

-Dawson Leery is an introspective 15-year-old and aspiring filmmaker in the small New England town of Capeside, Massachusetts.
+Dawson Leery is an introspective 15-year-old aspiring filmmaker in the small New England town of Capeside, Massachusetts.
 Since childhood, he has been best friends with Josephine "Joey" Potter, who routinely comes over to his house through a ladder into his bedroom for movie-watching and platonic sleepovers.
 Tomboy Joey, who lost her mother to cancer and whose father is in prison for drug trafficking, lives with her older sister Bessie, who runs the restaurant The Icehouse.

 Dawson works at a video rental store with his other best friend Pacey Witter, an underachieving class clown who occasionally squabbles with Joey.
 Dawson and Joey dance around a growing attraction to each other, but their dynamic shifts with the arrival of Jen Lindley, who has moved to Capeside from New York City to live with her grandparents.
 The series explores the characters' coming-of-age, dealing with topics such as first love, death, coming out, homophobia, class differences, racism, drug and alcohol addiction, depression, teenage pregnancy, abortion, consent, abuse, mental health, and divorce.